Chapter 7 - The Force Within

 The only issue was they (unlike artists in other media businesses like music or film) did not participate in the profits.
 They were paid well, but no royalties.
 A small group of them at Atari thought this was unfair so they went to management and demanded some type of backend profit participation.
 Atari was making so much money they could have easily given them a small percentage.

-Instead they told them NO and designers quit.
+Instead they told them NO and the designers quit.
 They not only quit, they went down the street and started their own company.
-Others were making games for Atari and other hardware systems at that point and were only too happy to have these stars design and code for them.
+Others were making games for Atari consoles and other hardware systems at that point and were only too happy to have these stars design and code for them.
 Atari literally created their own competition.
 And they did it more than once.
-Alumni from Atari was responsible for starting at least five game companies that would become successful.
+Alumni from Atari was responsible for starting at least five game companies that would go on and become successful.

 When we got to Atari their revenues that year were over 2 billion dollars.
 Two years later they would basically give the company away.
 That is really hard to do.
 It requires not just one bad decision, but many.
 Somehow it happened.
 It was the first time I saw corporate types unable to respond to the challenge.
 They literally eliminated their own cushy jobs.
 We were done at the Futures lab, but we had learned a lot and we thought we had an idea worth pursuing.

 My Steve Jobs Story

 One of the great things about Lucasfilm was that interesting people would show up to demonstrate something.
 Our Search and Design offices were located just across the street from one of the Lucasfilm complexes.
 We would be invited to gather in one of the theaters to look at someones latest, greatest thing.

 One of those people that showed up was Steve Jobs.
 Steve had famously founded Apple with his partner Steve Wozniak.
 They had pioneered the Apple 2, made millions until they became so big the board wanted to bring in a business type to run the company.
 It was thought that Steve would continue to be the creative force.
 After initial successes, Apple stalled with a line of computers called Lisa that bombed.